-We are pleased to offer an annual scholarship in remembrance of Ann M. DuBose (1944-2011),
+We are pleased to offer an annual needs-based scholarship in remembrance of Ann M. DuBose (1944-2011),

 mother of our founder Jim DuBose.